-None of this will be possible in the short-term but, as you see, I’m planning for it.
+None of this will be possible in the short-term, but I’m planning for it as you see.

-Besides these there are less material desires.
+Besides these, there are fewer material desires.
 I want to be with someone again.
 I miss feminine company.
 I want to flirt and yearn.
 I want to be able to go out for drinks, dinner, want to kick up my heels with the chosen one till all hours of the day or night.
 I want to share myself, be open and intimate and human.

 This is what crosses my mind, that the things that save you are the same things that kill you.
 I can’t survive as a civilised human being unless I put down my weapons.

 How does this happen?
 There is intent, as these words demonstrate.
-Circumstances will help to, though as yet my circumstances are improved only in prospect.
+Circumstances will help too, though as yet my circumstances are improved only in prospect.
 I’m not there yet.
 What else?

-I sometimes think that for all the hardship I’ve endured it’s not been altogether bad.
+I sometimes think that for all the hardship I’ve endured, it’s not been altogether bad.
 You learn in these situations.
 You become more because you have to.
 You gain an appreciation for what it’s like to struggle.
 You lose that complacent fat.
-You see deaths and subtleties you were blind to before.
+You see nuance and subtlety you were blind to before.
 You remember not to take things for granted.
 You realise the true value of things.
 You become more mentally fit than you’ve ever been in your life.
 You’re alert and aware.
 You become hungry again.